Ibn Gharsiya

 Abū ‘Āmir Ibn Gharsīyah al-Bashkunsī (أبو عامر بن غرسية البشكنسي) (died 1084), popularly known as Ibn Gharsiya or Ibn García, was a Muwallad poet and katib (writer) in the Taifa court in Denia.

-Ibn Gharsiya is known as a proponent for the shu'ubiyya polemical thought in Al-Andalus, arguing in his Risala for the superiority of Byzantine and Persian culture over the culture of Arabs.
+Ibn Gharsiya is known as a proponent for the shu'ubiyya polemical thought in Al-Andalus, arguing in his Risala for the relative superiority of Byzantine and Persian culture over the culture of Arabs.
 Some scholars have interpreted the Risālah as a work by a freed slave arguing for the inclusion of his ṣaqālibah freedmen rulers of Dénia in the dominant Arabic-Muslim culture of al-Andalus.

 Personal background

 Ibn Gharsiya was born into a Christian Basque family, but was taken prisoner in his childhood and raised in the Islamic faith.
 He grew up proficient and eloquent in both Classical Arabic and the colloquial Andalusi Arabic dialect.
 Ibn Gharsiya was proud of his Basque origin and remained a lifelong fervent Muslim throughout his lifetime.
 His surname al-Bashkunsi is the Arabic word for Basque, and therefore, signified his Basque heritage.
 He served under the Slavic Emir of Denia, Mujāhid al-‘Āmirī, and his son, Ali ibn Mujahid.
 Like Ibn Gharsiya, the ruling family of Denia were also Muwallad and had broken free from the Caliphate of Cordoba after the turbulent year of 1009.
 Like other taifas, his kingdom had sought to distance itself from the Umayyad period.
 Ibn Gharsiya subsequently spent most of his life as a katib at the court of Denia.